TamsinHuggins/lab-stocks-UI/README.md

 ```
 // dummyOrders array:
-// resembles what we would get from the backend with a GET request to /stocks
+// Resembles what the backend will return as data, when we make a GET request to /stocks
 // Starts with 3 pre-loaded previous orders
 // is returned by the getDummyOrders function
 // is updated by the buyDummyStock function